EliotKhachi/publicZk/202311180510/README.md

 `chmod 755 /mnt/backup`
 5. Use the `rsync` command to copy your root directory.
 My script looks like this: [www.github.com/EliotKhachi/scripts/blob/main/backupPC.sh](https://github.com/EliotKhachi/scripts/blob/main/backupPC.sh)

 `rsync` keeps track of files that changed and only transfers data as needed to sync directories.
-You can use `rsync` for remote transfers, i.e. `rsync -t my-files user@ip:destination-directory`.
+You can use `rsync` for remote transfers as well, i.e. `rsync -t my-files user@ip:destination-directory`.
 I recommend doing a local transfer first since it's much faster.
 You can then move the disk to a machine you have remote access to, such as a raspberry pi, and perform back-ups remotely from there.

 ## Tags
 #linux #computers